-- a.
+- 10.Petitions - a.
 Any member who wishes to circulate a petition must first contact the office of the International Secretary-Treasurer to record the statement of the petition.
 Any petition that is circulated among members of a Local Council must be clearly marked with a single intended purpose.
+If the petition is for the purpose of requesting a Special Local Council meeting to discuss circulation of a recall ballot, then the petition shall be limited to one Local Officer.
 The petition bearer shall have sixty (60) days from the date the petition is recorded to submit the final petition to the International Secretary-Treasurer. - b.
 Each page of any petition submitted for consideration must be original and contain the recorded statement of the petition, a printed name, an original signature, the flight attendant's airline and employee number.
 The petition will only be accepted by the Union in one delivery, which must include all signatures to be considered.
 The International Secretary-Treasurer will accept no additional signatures nor delete any signatures after delivery of the petition. - c.
 All signatures on the petition will be verified by the AFA-CWA Membership Services Department.
 The printed names and/or employee numbers are used to identify members of the Local Council who signed the petition.
 AFA-CWA Membership Services Department compares the signatures on the petition to the information on file.
 Any signatures that cannot be verified by AFA-CWA Membership Services Department will be rejected.
 The petition will be considered authenticated when the verification process is complete. - d.
 Disregard for the above requirements in the circulation of a petition will subject the petition to review and removal by the International Secretary-Treasurer. - e.
 An authenticated petition may be viewed by any member by appointment with the International Secretary-Treasurer, but the petition will not be surrendered. - f.
 If any additional petition with a similar subject is to be recorded within the term of office, the petitioner must provide a written statement to the International Secretary-Treasurer that identifies specific reasons for the request.
 Prior to recording the additional petition, the Secretary-Treasurer will poll the Executive Board for a final and binding decision to be made within thirty (30) days of receipt of the written report.
 With Executive Board approval, a second petition may be recorded.